Explain to me: the taste for pointed shoes

 The rule is therefore to carry out an analysis of a clothing practice or a type of piece that we find:

-• Either ugly , old-fashioned, unsuitable for the current context.
+• Either ugly, old-fashioned, unsuitable for the current context.

 • Either too difficult to carry, or too difficult to access.

-• Or unloved by the general public.
+• Be unloved by the general public.

 But why do such a thing?
-By masochism?
-No, don’t worry.
+Out of masochism?
+No, rest assured.

 To nuance, open our minds , test our aesthetic perceptions , and therefore progress in our understanding of style.

-patent shoe
+patent leather shoe

 When you see this shoe, how many negative connotations come to mind about its hypothetical wearer?